 An official opinion on this Grand Prix being run at Lauda's home, but without Lauda, is offered by Bernie Ecclestone, the Brabham-Alfa owner who is also the president of the Formula One Manufacturers Association.

 If the absence of Ferrari displeases everyone in the Formula 1 Circus, even those who - like Hunt - should be happy, imagine the pain of those who prepare the Austrian Grand Prix and fear a hole in the budget for the lack of Italian and Swiss fans.
 There has been talk of a probable drop of thirty percent in the attendance at Zeltweg.
-It's too early, obviously, to talk about figures, but maybe due to a cold and rainy day, which makes the valley where the circuit is designed very sad, the stands are almost deserted and it's hard to understand how the organizers can claim that there are 17,000 spectators.
-Fritz Trailer, organizer of the race, explains:
+It's too early, obviously, to talk about figures, but maybe due to a cold and rainy day, which makes the valley where the circuit is designed very sad, the stands are almost deserted and it is hard to understand how the organisers can claim that there are 17.000 spectators.
+Fritz Trailer, organiser of the race, explains: